 Foreword Fiona Adamson Introduction Jo Birch 01.
-Coaching Supervision in Groups: framing the encounter Jo Birch 02.
-Group Supervision with Executive Coaches: A Psychodynamic Approach David Rothauser 03.
+Coaching supervision in groups: framing the encounter Jo Birch 02.
+Group supervision with executive coaches: a psychodynamic approach David Rothauser 03.
 No way is the only way Louie J N Gardiner 04.
 Meaning-making encounters: the strength of peer supervision Ana Pliopas 05.
 The terror and transformation of coaching supervision groups Leanne Lowish 06.
-Nature as Dynamic Co-partner in Group Supervision Catherine Gorham 07.
-Moving bodies: countering digital disembodiment Louie Gardiner 08.
-Virtual small group supervision – research informing practice, and practice being the research Kathryn M Downing 09.
+Nature as dynamic co-partner in group supervision Catherine Gorham 07.
+Moving bodies: countering digital disembodiment Louie J N Gardiner 08.
+Virtual small group supervision – research informing practice and practice being the research Kathryn M Downing 09.
 Using creative approaches in group supervision Jo Birch 10.
 Group Supervision using the Mirror model Olga Rybina 11.
-Linking Learning: a Peer Supervision Chain Barb Udale & Brenda Routt 12.
-Tastes of Supervision Jeannette Marshall 13.
-50 plus years of Supervision: Individual, Group, Peer and Community Joan Wilmot Shohet
+Linking learning: a peer supervision chain Barb Udale and Brenda Routt 12.
+Tastes of supervision Jeannette Marshall 13.
+Fifty-plus years of supervision: individual, group, peer and community, the development of a distinct profession Joan Wilmot Shohet

 'This important and exquisite addition to the field of coach supervision extends the supervisor’s range of possibilities, reaches into new territories and broadens our understanding of what is possible in the supervision experience.
 These richly varied chapters explore supervision processes ranging from the analytic to developmental, spanning the terrain of creative approaches, and widening our view on several innovative modalities that will make the supervision accessible to more coaches.
 This contribution to the field of coaching is particularly relevant at this new stage in the field of coach supervision, when we are ready for diverse perspectives and approaches that provide new milieus for every coach’s development.'